-just above the federal poverty level.
+just above the federal poverty level.4

-IMPROVES THE CHILD TAX CREDIT TO KEEP MILLIONS OF CHILDREN OUT OF POVERTY and have the greatest impact on poverty among Black and Latinx children.
-Makes the tax credit more inclusive by restoring eligibility to all children.
-Restoring eligibility to children without Social Security numbers will cover an estimated one million children in immigrant families who were cut from the program under the 2017 Tax Cuts and Jobs Act.
-Helps families meet basic needs.
-Since July 2021, families have used the CTC's expanded temporary monthly payments to pay bills and meet other basic household needs.
-These payments will end unless the CTC improvements are extended.
+IMPROVES THE CHILD TAX CREDIT TO KEEP MILLIONS OF CHILDREN OUT OF POVERTY and have the greatest impact on poverty among Black and Latinx children.5

+Cuts poverty nearly in half and reduces racial disparities.
+The expanded and fully refundable Child Tax Credit (CTC) will reduce childhood poverty by one million children in immigrant families who were cut from the program under the 2017 Tax Cuts and Jobs Act.6 Helps families meet basic needs.
+Since July 2021, families have used the CTC's expanded temporary monthly payments to pay bills and meet other basic household needs.7 These payments will end unless the CTC improvements are extended.